dibyendumajumdar/C/docs/ctour.md

 Next,  there is the question of character and floating- point operations.

-B1   generates the letter `b' if  the  first  operand  is  a
+B1   generates the letter `b` if  the  first  operand  is  a
-     character,  `f'  if  it is float or double, and nothing otherwise.
-It is used in a context like `movB1'  which generates	a  `mov',  `movb', or `movf' instruction ac- cording to the type of the operand.
+     character,  `f`  if  it is float or double, and nothing otherwise.
+It is used in a context like `movB1`  which generates	a  `mov`,  `movb`, or `movf` instruction ac- cording to the type of the operand.

 B2   is just like B1 but applies to the second operand.

-BE   generates `b' if either operand is a character and null
+BE   generates `b` if either operand is a character and null
      otherwise.

-BF   generates	`f'  if the type of the operator node itself
+BF   generates	`f`  if the type of the operator node itself
      is float or double, otherwise null.

-For example, there is an entry in efftab  for  the  `=' operator
+For example, there is an entry in efftab  for  the  `=` operator

 ```